 The best ways to getting the best heat for your smoker are as follows:

+Fill a half part of the firebox with your choice of charcoal.
 Then, transfer the lighted coal to the empty half of the firebox and close the lid for about 10 minutes.
 This will help the coals light faster.

 4. Control flavouring with the chimney